France, Britain send patrol boats to Jersey in post-Brexit fishing row | Law-Order

 The European Union called for calm over the row, which on Thursday saw a flotilla of French trawlers sail in protest to Jersey's main harbour and a French minister suggest earlier in the week that Paris might cut electricity to the island.
 French fishermen say they are being unfairly deprived of access to rich fishing grounds off the coast of Jersey, a self-governing British Crown Dependency.

 On Thursday, he said the two Royal Navy vessels would remain off Jersey as a precautionary measure, according to his office.
+Jersey's government said Johnson had assured it of his unwavering support.
 An official from the French presidency said the deployment of patrol vessels from both France and Britain was aimed at preventing clashes between trawlers on opposing sides of the row.

 France is angry on April 30 Jersey issued 41 licenses with what the Paris government called unilaterally imposed conditions, including the time French fishing vessels could spend in Jersey's waters.
 Jersey officials have said the accord stipulates licenses take into account how much time a vessel spent in Jersey's waters before Brexit.